vishvAsa/vedAH_sAma/kauthumam/sUtram/drAhyAyaNaH/khAdira-gRhyam/sarvASh_TIkAH/4/4/10_pAdayordvitIyayA_dvau_chet.md

 <details><summary>Oldenberg</summary>

-10. Let him look at the water with (the formula), 'From which side I see the goddesses' (l.l.
-5).
+9. With the feet (he treads on another bundle of grass), if there are two, with the second (verse) (l.l.
+4).
 </details>